 University of Manchester, 27-29th June

-The DSA's annual conference in 2018 will take place at the University of Manchester at an earlier date than the past couple of years.
-The conference will focus centrally on Global Inequalities, while also encompassing the broad range of development studies interests.
+The DSA's annual conference in 2018 took place at the University of Manchester.
+The conference focused centrally on Global Inequalities, while also encompassing the broad range of development studies interests.

-The event marks 40 years of the DSA and 60 years of Development Studies at the University of Manchester.
-We aim to attract over 400 participants from the Development Studies community for three days of different session formats (panels, workshops, roundtables), keynotes, study group business meetings and social events.
+The event marked 40 years of the DSA and 60 years of Development Studies at the University of Manchester.
+Over 500 participants from the Development Studies community attended for three days of different session formats (panels, workshops, roundtables), keynotes, study group business meetings and social events.

 Download the printed conference programme here.

 Samuel Hickey (GDI, University of Manchester), Rory Horner (GDI, University of Manchester), Pritish Behuria (GDI, University of Manchester), Nicola Banks (GDI, University of Manchester), PB Anand (Bradford University, DSA Council member) & Sarah White (University of Bath, DSA President).

 The Development Studies Association (DSA) is the largest and most coherent national platform for people studying, teaching and researching development issues.
 We encourage all with interest in development studies or wishing to attend the conference to join the association via our website.